saladtopfive/OTWnatas-walkthrough/natas15/solution.md

 This user exists.
 ```

-This means that this form has access to natas16 login data, if there is a username you better think there is a ***password*** somewhere near it too.
+✅ This confirms that the form has access to the `natas16` login data.
+If the username exists, there's definitely a **password** stored nearby — we just need to extract it.

-## Where do we begin?

-Firstly, let's do the exact same thing we did in natas14, check if the [View sourcecode](http://natas15.natas.labs.overthewire.org/index-source.html) `.php` script has a debug **"mode":**
+## 📄 View the Source Code

+As with previous levels, let’s check the [View sourcecode](http://natas15.natas.labs.overthewire.org/index-source.html)

+We see:

 ```php
 if(array_key_exists("debug", $_GET)) {